Mass Ratio Distribution of Hierarchical Triple Systems from the LAMOST-MRS Survey: LAMOST Data and Template Matching Methodology

+LAMOST is a 4-meter quasi-meridian reflecting Schmidt telescope situated in Hebei, China.
+It features a 5° field of view equipped with 4,000 optical fibers, enabling simultaneous observations of up to 4,000 targets within a 20 square degree area.
+The LAMOST-MRS has two arms, with the red arm covering wavelengths from 6300 to 6800 Å and the blue arm spanning 4950 to 5350 Å. We focused on the blue arm spectra to identify candidate triple star systems and measure their RVs, as it offers a greater number of absorption lines \citep{li-2021, Li-2022}.

+Our method involves cross-matching samples from the $Gaia$ NSS catalog with all LAMOST-MRS-DR10 spectra to identify a set of non-single star candidates.
+We then performed cross-correlation function (CCF) fitting on the spectra of the initially obtained 32,305 non-single star candidates to validate triple-star systems.

-The classical definition of a Cross-Correlation Function(CCF) function about the stellar spectra is:
+The classical definition of the CCF for stellar spectra is given by:

-where $f$ is a normalised spectrum, $g$ is a normalised template spectrum and $h$ is the lag expressed in $\mathrm{km/s}$ \citep{2017mer}.
-The normalized range of the CCF is between -1 and +1, where +1 indicates perfect correlation and -1 indicates perfect anti-correlation.
+where \( f \) is the normalized spectrum, \( g \) is the normalized template spectrum, and \( h \) is the lag in km/s \citep{2017mer}.
+The CCF is normalized to range from -1 to +1, where +1 indicates perfect correlation and -1 indicates complete anti-correlation.
+The CCF method is used in spectroscopy to detect and analyze multiple spectral lines.
+For example, \cite{2017mer} first proposed this method and detected 11 triple candidates.
+This method has also been applied in studies such as \cite{li-2021, Li-2022, He2023}.

-In this paper, we followed \cite{Li-2022} and utilized the normalized solar spectrum of \cite{1993kus} as the template spectrum.
-The RV range was set from -500 to +500 $\mathrm{km/s}$ with a step size of 1 $\mathrm{km/s}$.
-Some of the peaks in the CCF were too small to be detected, so only the spectra with a peak minimum in the CCF greater than 0.2 were considered.
-The spectra also need to be normalized prior to analysis.